BT744/Iris-dataset/README.md

 ## How to Run

 1. Open Python Jupiter Notebook
-2. Download the coffee_shop_sales.csv file and ensure it is placed under the same folder as the Global Coffee Analysis.py folder.
 3. Run the Python script
-4. Execute analysis queries
+4. Execute analysis and machine learning queries